Web browser

-A web browser is an application for accessing websites.
+A web browser, often shortened to browser, is an application for accessing websites.
 When a user requests a web page from a particular website, the browser retrieves its files from a web server and then displays the page on the user's screen.
+Browsers can also display content stored locally on the user's device.

-Browsers are used on a range of devices, including desktops, laptops, tablets, and smartphones.
-In 2020, an estimated 4.9 billion people have used a browser.
-The most used browser is Google Chrome, with a 65% global market share on all devices, followed by Safari with 18%.
+Browsers are used on a range of devices, including desktops, laptops, tablets, smartphones, smartwatches, smart televisions and consoles.
+As of 2024, the most used browsers worldwide are Google Chrome (~66% market share), Safari (~16%), Edge (~6%), Firefox (~3%), Samsung Internet (~2%), and Opera (~2%).
+As of 2023, an estimated 5.4 billion people had used a browser.